stainlessai/jenkins-semci/README.md

 See SemverFormatter below for more details.

-There is also a toString(withPattern) variant that allows you to provide a custom pattern string at call time.
+There is also a toStringWithPattern(withPattern) variant that allows you to provide a custom pattern string at call time.

 ### ai.stainless.SemverFormatter